ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

 :code:`tan` is also placed under :code:`pointwise_ops` as is the case in the `torch`_ framework.
-Looking at the `torch.tan`_ documentation, we can mimic the same arguments, and again simply wrap :code:`ivy.tan`, also making use of the :code:`out` argument in this case.
+Looking at the `torch.tan`_ documentation, we can mimic the same arguments, and again simply wrap :func:`ivy.tan`, also making use of the :code:`out` argument in this case.

 Unused Arguments